Uvacoder/port-greweb/_posts/2016-06-19-glreactconf.md

 <br />

 `gl-react` makes composition efficient using OpenGL Framebuffers.
-This approach encourages you to wrong small and generic shaders (instead of one monolithic and specific shader).
+This approach encourages you to write small and generic shaders (instead of one monolithic and specific shader).

 > For this composition to work correctly, the components must be created with `GL.createComponent` or directly be `GL.Node` components.